Mudan incident: Causes

 It is uncertain what caused the Paiwanese to murder the Ryukyuans.
 Some say the Ryukyuans did not understand Paiwanese guest etiquette, they ate and ran, or that their captors could not find ransom and therefore killed them.
 According to Lianes Punanang, a Mudan local, 66 men who could not understand the local languages entered Kuskus and began taking food and drink, which was a local symbol of protection and friendship, disregarding village boundaries.
 "In Paiwan tribal tradition, drinking water offered by a stranger means agreeing to peaceful engagement between equals.
 But the abrupt disappearance breached that agreement, turning guests into enemies."
 Efforts to aid the strangers with food and drink strained Kuskus resources.
 They were finally killed for their misdeeds.
-The shipwreck and murder of the sailors came to be known as the Mudan incident, although this remains a misnomer since the massacre did not take place in Mudan (J. Botan), but at Kuskus (Gaoshifo).
+The shipwreck and murder of the sailors came to be known as the Mudan incident, although this remains a misnomer since the massacre did not take place in Mudan (known as Sinvaudjan by the local Paiwan people), but at Kuskus.

 Aftermath

 The Mudan incident did not immediately cause any concern in Japan.
 A few officials knew of it by mid-1872 but it was not until April 1874 that it became an international concern.
 The repatriation procedure in 1872 was by the books and had been a regular affair for several centuries.
 From the 17th to 19th centuries, the Qing had settled 401 Ryukyuan shipwreck incidents both on the coast of mainland China and Taiwan.
 Shipwrecks during this time period were common.
 Between 1701 and 1876, 278 Ryukyuan ships shipwrecked along China's coast, more than Ryukyuan shipwrecks along Taiwan's coast.
 The Ryukyu Kingdom did not ask Japanese officials for help regarding the shipwreck.
 Instead its king, Shō Tai, sent a reward to Chinese officials in Fuzhou for the return of the 12 survivors.

 In September 1872, Japan dethroned the king of Ryukyu.

-A very real consequence of the Mudan Incident however, was the Taiwan Expedition of 1874.
-Despite the Ryukyu Kingdom being an independent state at the time, the Japanese government eventually demanded that the Qing government be held responsible for the actions of the Paiwanese, which the Qing government dismissed, on the grounds that "civilization had not been extended to the region."
-Japanese officials launched an invasion of southern Taiwan in 1874 in the name of avenging the deaths of the 54 deceased Ryukyuans.
+Despite the Ryukyu Kingdom having been an independent state at the time of the incident, the Japanese government eventually demanded that the Qing government be held responsible for the actions of the Paiwanese, which the Qing government dismissed, on the grounds that "civilization had not been extended to the region".
+In 1874, Japanese officials launched an invasion of southern Taiwan in the name of avenging the deaths of the 54 Ryukyuans.